-As is customary, and with the approach of the peak of slichot and the High Holidays, this morning (Wednesday) prayer notes were removed from between the stones of the Western Wall that had been placed there over the past six months.
+As is customary, and with the approach of the peak of slichot and the High Holidays, this morning (Wednesday) prayer notes were removed from between the stones of the praying wall (The Kotel) that had been placed there over the past six months.
 They were removed using single-use wooden tools and placed in specially earmarked “geniza” containers.
 The notes were collected in special bags and will be buried along with other sacred books sent for geniza to Mount of Olives.

 Rabbi Shmuel Rabinowitz, rabbi of the Western Wall and holy sites, accompanied the note removal in person, as he does every year, and prayed for the thousands of visitors who had placed their notes in the Wall.